IndigoBeetle/KwyllDocs/docs/logic/nodes/set_object_colour.md

 Bright
 : A checkbox to select whether the object will be bright or not.
-The checkbox with the __X__ above indicates that the brightness of the tiles should not be changed.
+The checkbox with the __X__ above indicates that the brightness of the object should not be changed.